 Modernization theory, it should go without saying, doesn’t work, and just about every attempt to apply it to places that aren’t contemporary Europe and the United States have ended in spectacular failure and a criminal level of injustice and human rights violations.
 The obvious anthropological explanation as to why is the same reason no other theory of international development works either: It’s self-evidently stupid to try applying a blanket box of policies to every single culture in the world assuming it’s going to work the same everywhere because each group of people has a unique set of experiences, challenges and needs.
 The actually sane, considerate way to approach solving global issues is to, you know, ask people what they need and listen to what they have to say while also making case-by-case, on-the-ground observations of your own thus resulting in a sharing of positionalities and specialized expertise.
 But that approach requires cultural anthropologists (or at least people who have an appreciation for that sort of way of thinking), and, as is well known, humanities scholars are all uncool, lazy, pretentious trust fund parasites with no practical skills and we all have cooties.

-But there's another reason Modernization theory in particular doesn't work, and it's the same reason (or at least one reason at any rate) all the so-called “developed” and “advanced” Western societies are, as of this writing, each undergoing some manner of spectacularly grotesque systemic collapse: The idea of “social growth” (which, being a Western concept, is inexorably bound up with economics) and the notion it must be permanent, steady and infinite, is a particularly dangerous myth.
-It's simply not possible to maintain a continuous state of “growth” the way Western societies conceptualize it, especially not with factors such as ever-increasingly rampant inequality and the looming ecological disaster of climate crash.
-Furthermore, there is also mounting evidence constant economic “growth” really doesn't contribute much to the well-being of a society at all.
+But there’s another reason Modernization theory in particular doesn’t work, and it’s the same reason (or at least one reason at any rate) all the so-called “developed” and “advanced” Western societies are, as of this writing, each undergoing some manner of spectacularly grotesque systemic collapse: The idea of “social growth” (which, being a Western concept, is inexorably bound up with economics) and the notion it must be permanent, steady and infinite, is a particularly dangerous myth.
+It’s simply not possible to maintain a continuous state of “growth” the way Western societies conceptualize it, especially not with factors such as ever-increasingly rampant inequality and the looming ecological disaster of climate crash.
+Furthermore, there is also mounting evidence constant economic “growth” really doesn’t contribute much to the well-being of a society at all.
 Pretty much any economist will tell you this, not that anybody is actually listening to them, but here are some of the basic arguments and evidence at least.

 Aside from the economic imperialism concerns, the other big anthropological bugbear I have with “The Apple” is the Prime Directive.
 Back in the “Return of the Archons” post I mentioned there are two episodes in this season that deal overtly with the ethics of the Prime Directive, and this is the big one.
 There are two conflicting lines of thought to be had here and, amazingly, this episode manages to come out in the wrong in both of them.
 The first is the basic idea of the Prime Directive itself: Simply put, it makes no sense from any conceivable perspective.
 From a purely narrative standpoint, it seems…counterintuitive, to put it mildly, to have a show built around going to a new place every week and laying down some heavy-handed moralizing while also having a primary facet of the show’s setting designed to prevent you from doing exactly that.
 If it’s supposed to add drama to the show by forcing some navel-gazing over whether or not to go against regulations and whether or not Kirk, Spock and McCoy know better than Starfleet Command, this doesn’t work because of course Kirk, Spock and McCoy know better than Starfleet Command.
 That’s been a default given since the concept was introduced.